jbrestel/CanvasSubtracks/README.md

 Example Track Configuration:
-  geneGroupAttributeName is the name of a feature attribute used to render synteny shading subtracks list contains "featureFilters" which are used to assign features into subtracks and "metadata" which will be used for ui/configuration puposes
+  geneGroupAttributeName is the name of a feature attribute used to render synteny shading subtracks list contains "featureFilters" which are used to assign features into subtracks and "metadata" which will be used for configuration/subtrack selection.

 <pre>
 {